Information for Supervisors About the Furlough and Pay Reduction Program

 About the Furlough or Pay Reduction Program

-The University will implement a Furlough or Pay Reduction Program as a cost-saving measure for all employees earning $60,000 or more.
+The University has implemented a Furlough and Pay Reduction Program as a cost-saving measure for all employees earning $60,000 or more.
 Whether employees receive a furlough or a pay reduction depends on their employee group:

-- Labor-Represented and Civil Service employees, who are paid hourly, will be required to take a number of unpaid furlough hours during the fiscal year.
+- Labor-Represented and Civil Service employees, who are paid hourly, are required to take a number of unpaid furlough hours during the fiscal year.

 In each case, the furloughs or pay reductions will be based on the employee’s salary, weighted toward those at higher income levels.